Kinotic-Foundation/continuum-framework/website/continuum-vitepress/src/guide/overview.md

 ## Contributing

-We welcome contributions to Structures from the community.
+We welcome contributions to Continuum Framework from the community.
 To contribute, please follow these guidelines:

-1. Fork the Structures repository on GitHub.
+1. Fork the Continuum Framework repository on GitHub.
 2. Make your changes to the codebase.
 3. Submit a pull request with your changes.

 ## License

-Structures is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The Continuum Framework is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).